Rescuing Palindromic Universes with Improved Recombination Modelling: Methods

 So if we now take ${\eta_1=\eta_\ast}$ to be the conformal time at recombination and ${\eta_0=\eta_\infty}$ to be at the FCB, we can relate the perturbations at these times similarly using a matrix.
 Using the same notation for base and anisotropic variables as in \cref{xdef,ydef}), we may write this explicitly as

-where the superscript, $\ast$, refers to values at recombination and $A,B,C,D$ are sub-matrices within the transformation matrix.
+where the superscript, $\ast$, refers to values at recombination and $A,B,C,D$ are submatrices within the transformation matrix.
 The values of $\textbf{x}^\ast$ are known from integrating the perfect fluid equations from ${\eta=0}$ to recombination, in the same manner as in~\citet{Lasenby} and~\citet{Deaglan}.
-Our modelling of recombination means that the values $\textbf{y}^\ast$ are treated as free parameters and are unknown.
-On the right-hand side we know what values $\textbf{y}^\infty$ should take for the allowed modes, from \cref{conditions}, but, apart from $v_r^\infty, \phi^\infty$ and $\psi^\infty$, the values of $\textbf{x}^\infty$ are unknowns.
+Our modeling of recombination means that the values $\textbf{y}^\ast$ are treated as free parameters and are unknown.
+On the right-hand side we know what values $\textbf{y}^\infty$ should take for the allowed modes, from Eq.~\ref{conditions}, but, apart from $v_r^\infty, \phi^\infty$ and $\psi^\infty$, the values of $\textbf{x}^\infty$ are unknowns.

 This last point is worth examining more closely: when considering the simultaneous equations produced by the base variables, we see that there will be six equations (from six base variables).
 But it has also been shown, for example in \cref{phiseries}, that $\phi^\infty$ and $\psi^\infty$ are always equal to zero regardless of $k$.
 This means that there are really only four unknown variables within these six equations.
 The key thing to note here is \cref{phieqn,psieqn}, which show that both $\phi$ and $\psi$ can be determined entirely by the higher order and other base variables and are hence not truly independent variables themselves.
 So upon closer inspection we see that there is no issue with having six equations describing four unknowns; we may simply discard the top two superfluous equations when solving for the FCB values of the other variables, and we can use \cref{phieqn,psieqn} to check for consistency.